Pennsylvania sued over limits on state coverage of abortion

 The abortion clinics cite the same state constitutional provisions as the lawsuit decided by the state Supreme Court in 1985.
 That court upheld Pennsylvania's ban on the use of state dollars for abortion, except in cases of rape, incest or to save the life of the mother.

 "What's different is the law's evolved," said Susan Frietsche, the senior staff attorney at the Women's Law Project, a Pennsylvania-based public interest law center.
 "Other states have gone a different way that makes more sense and we have now got some empirical evidence that we didn't have in 1985.
-People have studied what happened to low-income women who are deprived of access to abortion and it is devastating to our lives."
+People have studied what happens to low-income women who are deprived of access to abortion and it is devastating to their lives."

 Pennsylvania's law is nearly identical to federal limits on the use of federal Medicaid dollars.